 Honda's humble beginnings

 As most Honda enthusiasts know, in 1999 Honda introduced the S2000 convertible in celebration of their 50th anniversary.
-The sporty roadster created a worldwide buzz, with many calling it an instant classic.
-What many don't know is that Honda had already created a topless roadster, some 35 years earlier.
+The sporty roadster created worldwide buzz, with many calling it an instant classic.
+What many don't know is that Honda had already created a topless roadster...35 years earlier.

-In the late '50s, it was the Japanese government that dictated which companies would be allowed to produce cars, as well as what types of cars they'd be able to build.
-Rather than compete with current automakers' model types, Soichiro Honda set out to create a car that would inspire a new demand for something different.
-His theory would prove invaluable, as it caused quite a stir when the S360 was finally introduced to Japanese dealers.
+In the late 50s it was the Japanese government that dictated what companies would be allowed to produce cars, as well as what types of cars they'd be able to build.
+Rather than compete with current automaker's model types, Soichiro Honda set out to create a car that would inspire a new demand for something different.
+His theory would prove invaluable as it caused quite a stir when the S360 was finally introduced to Japanese dealers.
 Usually reserved for emergency vehicles, the new offering was unveiled in a bright red hue that demanded attention.
-Though the S360 was never put into production, its predecessor, the S500, was available for purchase in Japan.
-In 1964, the S600 Roadster went into full production, and was made available in Europe, Australia, and Canada.
-As with many great Hondas, the U.S. market would never see the S600.
+Though the S360 was never put into production, its predecessor, the S500 was available for purchase in Japan.
+In 1964, the S600 Roadster went into full production and was made available in Europe, Australia, and Canada.
+As with many great Hondas, the U.S. market would never get the option.

 The S600 Roadster

 Although both cars are very rare, and have countless hours and dollars poured into their current existence, don't think that either of these two are missing any road time.
 King is quick to point out that he does in fact see some street time when weather and schedules permit.
 He's even brought both cars to the coveted Japanese Classic Car Show and proceeded to field more questions than he could possibly count from interested attendees.
-If you catch him there this year, stop by and chat for awhile, he might even share his in-depth progress photos with you.
+If you ever catch him there, stop by and chat for a while, he might even share his in-depth progress photos with you.